Snooz82/robotframework-browser-advanced-workshop/2.3.AssertionEngine/README.md

 [<- Back](/README.md)

+> Update Assertion Formatters

 # 2.3.1 AssertionEngine
 AssertionEngine provides three different features.
 1) Allows inline assertions with `Get...` keywords.
 Instead of doing this:
 ```robotframework
 *** Test Cases ***
 Example 1
     ${text}    Get Text    [name="name"]
     Should Be Equal    ${text}    Prefilled Name
 ```
 One can do this:
 ```
 *** Test Cases ***
 Example 2